chaseruskin/orbit/docs/src/reference/command_line.md

 ## Syntax

-`< >` denotes that a user input is required.
+Angular brackets (`< >`) denotes that a user input is required.
 The label within the angular brackets gives a hint to the user as to what type of value to enter here.

-`[ ]` denotes that this input is optional and is not required to get the command to successfully run.
+Square brackets (`[ ]`) denotes that this input is optional and is not required to get the command to successfully run.

 ## Jargon